'Full capacity' Darent Valley Hospital closes temporarily

 Ambulance crews were instructed to take emergency patients to other hospitals.

-NHS chiefs said the hospital remained open to children and people visiting A&E on foot and anyone in immediate need of emergency help would be seen.'Busiest time'
+NHS chiefs said the hospital remained open to children and people visiting A&E on foot and anyone in immediate need of emergency help would be seen.

 NHS chiefs from Dartford, Gravesham and Swanley Clinical Commissioning Group (CCG) and Dartford and Gravesham NHS issued a joint statement.